Glamping in Wales

 South Wales

-Accessible countryside and upland areas
+Accessible countryside and valleys

 Mid Wales